techabler/StackedGuideBar/README.md

 # StackedBar (v1.21)

-The guide line for Stacked bar chart
+The guide line for Stacked bar chart (Relocation of github)

 ## Basic Usage